market update

 Here’s a snippet from the Real Estate Board’s Monthly Update:

-Across all detached, attached and apartment property types, the sales-to-active listings ratio for August 2023 is 23.9 per cent.
-By property type, the ratio is 14.2 per cent for detached homes, 30.3 per cent for townhomes, and 31.9 per cent for apartments.
+Across all detached, attached and apartment property types, the sales-to-active listings ratio for July 2025 is 13.8 per cent.
+By property type, the ratio is 10.2 per cent for detached homes, 16.7 per cent for attached, and 15.9 per cent for apartments.
+Analysis of the historical data suggests downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.

 Onto the stats: